mzmine/mzmine_documentation/docs/module_docs/id_spectral_library_search/spectral_library_search.md

 The spectral library search can be performed on feature lists, feature rows, or single scans.
 Depending on the MS level (MS1 or MS2), all corresponding rows will be matched against selected spectral libraries that were previously imported (formats: .json, .mgf, .msp, or .jdx).

+The **Spectral library search** is found under **Feature list methods → Annotation → Search spectra → Spectral library search** or with a right click on one or multiple selected feature rows **Search → Spectral library search**

+**Libraries** can be imported by drag and drop, or found under **Raw data methods → Raw data import → Spectral library import** or under **Feature list methods → Annotation → Search spectra → Import spectral libraries.**

 ## Supported library formats
 - .json: MassBank of North America (MoNA) ([download](https://mona.fiehnlab.ucdavis.edu/downloads))